Everything On This Page is Tentative Until This Message Is Removed.

 Prizes

-The National Champion in each division will be awarded a traveling trophy in addition to the usual prizes.
+The National Champion in each division except JV will be awarded a traveling trophy in addition to the usual prizes.

-Our official trophy supplier is Mineola Trophy in Mineola, New York, and they would be happy to, for a fee, repair any trophy that is damaged, replace any trophy that is lost, or complete custom engraving on your trophy or medal.
+Our official trophy supplier for all but the traveling trophies is Mineola Trophy in Mineola, New York, and they would be happy to, for a fee, repair any trophy that is damaged, replace any trophy that is lost, or complete custom engraving on your trophy or medal.

 Unfortunately, it is likely impossible to replace a lost or damaged non-trophy or medal prize.